 I am Rachel Chisnall – I used to be Rachel Wilson.
 I grew up in chch, went to a small catholic school, then Lincoln High and then Hagley for 7th form.
 Then I came to Dunedin for uni, and haven’t left.
 I have a masters degree in Microbiology and Immunology (I think vaccines are super) and worked for a year before I realised I really missed all the teaching I did while I was doing postgrad, and so went to Tcol.

-I am a Mum to Ollie (a 5 & a half year old delicious young man with the most amazing smile), a wife to Al (who is selectively deaf during sports news) and a feeder of Gatsby the cat.
+I am a Mum to Ollie (a 6 year old delicious young man with the most amazing smile), a wife to Al (who is selectively deaf during sports news) and a feeder of Gatsby the cat.
 These 3 boys are very important in my life.

+I am honoured to be a Microsoft innovative Educator Fellow and am part of the Microsoft Innovative Educator program and a Microsoft surface expert.
+Nikkie Laing and I work collaboratively as a network of expertise with the MIEE group.
 Along with Matt Nicoll and Chhaya Narayan, I helped to set up #scichatNZ, a twitter chat ‘community’ for Science educators which has developed into an amazing source of inspiration and learning for me.
-I am honoured to be a Microsoft innovative Educator Fellow and am part of the Microsoft Innovative Educator program and a Microsoft surface expert.
 I am also involved with Hands on at Otago at the University of Otago and love that week of serious fun.

 To my friends I am obnoxious, a good cook, crocheter (really just a collector of wool that sometimes gets made into things) and honest to a fault (I think most of my friends would say something like this) And competitive.

 You can also find out more about me HERE